Golden Beach foreshore works

 When will construction begin?

-Work is expected to begin after the April school holidays and be completed before December 31, 2025, weather pending.
+Work is expected to start in mid-June 2025 and be completed before December 31, 2025, weather permitting.

 We will provide more information about the construction schedule and what this means for you soon.